Bergen: History

 Hieronymus Scholeus's impression of Bergen.
 The drawing was made c.
 1580 and was published in an atlas with drawings of many different cities (Civitaes orbis terrarum).

 The city of Bergen was traditionally thought to have been founded by king Olav Kyrre, son of Harald Hardråde in 1070 AD, four years after the Viking Age in England ended with the Battle of Stamford Bridge.
 Modern research has, however, discovered that a trading settlement had already been established in the 1020s or 1030s.

 Bergen gradually assumed the function of capital of Norway in the early 13th century, as the first city where a rudimentary central administration was established.
 The city's cathedral was the site of the first royal coronation in Norway in the 1150s, and continued to host royal coronations throughout the 13th century.
 Bergenhus fortress dates from the 1240s and guards the entrance to the harbour in Bergen.
 The functions of the capital city were lost to Oslo during the reign of King Haakon V (1299–1319).

 During the 14th century, North German merchants, who had already been present in substantial numbers since the 13th century, founded one of the four Kontore of the Hanseatic League at Bryggen in Bergen.
 The principal export traded from Bergen was dried cod from the northern Norwegian coast, which started c.
 1100.
 The city was granted a monopoly for trade from the north of Norway by King Håkon Håkonsson (1217–1263).
 Stockfish was the main reason that the city became one of North Europe's largest centres for trade.
 By the late 14th century, Bergen had established itself as the centre of the trade in Norway.
 The Hanseatic merchants lived in their own separate quarter of the town, where Middle Low German was used, enjoying exclusive rights to trade with the northern fishermen who each summer sailed to Bergen.
 The Hansa community resented Scottish merchants who settled in Bergen, and on 9 November 1523 several Scottish households were targeted by German residents.
-Today, Bergen's old quayside, Bryggen, is on UNESCO's list of World Heritage Sites.
+Today, Bergen's old quayside which was the center of Hanseatic trade in the city, Bryggen, is on UNESCO's list of World Heritage Sites.